‘Rooted': Saturday 23 April - Saturday 7 May 2022, Henderson Hub, Abbots Langley.

-My current body of work 'Rooted' explores what it is to be rooted in community, the natural world, heritage and tradition, identity and in faith.
+My body of work 'Rooted' explores what it is to be rooted in community, the natural world, heritage and tradition, identity and in faith.

 I am a textile artist from Hertfordshire.
 I create pieces of freeform soft sculptured wall art, hand knitted with natural yarns.

 I began painting in 2009.
 My initial exploration into art was in the medium of acrylic painting.
 I quickly moved, however, into using mixed media as I discovered a love for texture and pattern.
 Over time, I developed my own style of weaving together colour, pattern, texture and stitching to create mixed media pieces.
-I believe my work has always reflected my creative and positive approach to life, and also my Christian faith.
+I believe my work reflects my creative and positive approach to life, and also my Christian faith.

 I found myself increasingly drawn towards textiles and fully made the transition to textile art in 2018.
 I have been knitting since the tender age of 3 or 4 years old, taught by my mother and my grandmother.
 I enjoy exploring the boundaries of knitting and the potential for knitting to be greater than merely functional.

 Each of my pieces is hand knitted.
 I choose to work using natural yarns.
 The production of knitted samplers has allowed me to explore the texture and possibilities of different tension, yarns and stitches.
-These are then incorporated into large, freeform, soft sculptured wall hangings, which while often delicate, create a surprising impact.
+These are then incorporated into large, freeform, soft sculptured wall hangings.